MateuszJanda/thermometer/README.md

 ## SPI for 4-wire OLED WaveShare 0.96inch (SSD1306)

 Arduino UNO R3 has one Serial Peripheral Interface (SPI) controller with predefined pins.
+In this case CIPO (D12) is not used.

 Arduino Pins | Name | Other common names | [Description](https://en.wikipedia.org/wiki/Serial_Peripheral_Interface)
 ------------ | ---- | ------------------ | ---